vejol/Cyber-Security-Base---Project-I/README.md

 After that, the web application should be available at http://localhost:8000/.

 ## Test users
 There are three users: alice, bob and patrick.
-You can use following credentials to logging in and testing the application:
+You can use following credentials for logging in and testing the application:

 - alice:redqueen
 - bob:squarepants